Discover the Versatility of Lobster Meat in Various Dishes

 Brush the inside of each New England-style hot dog bun with melted butter.

-In a skillet over medium heat, toast the buns until they are golden brown on the inside.
+In a skillet over medium heat, toast the buns until golden brown.
 This step adds a delicious buttery flavor and helps prevent the buns from getting soggy.

 Assemble the Lobster Rolls: